danielendeg/nugetpackageupdate/specs/Platforms/Workspace-Platform/fhir_server_storage_on_aks.md

 >The managed identities for Azure resources feature in Azure Active Directory (Azure AD) solves this problem.
 The feature provides Azure services with an automatically managed identity in Azure AD.
 You can use the identity to authenticate to any service that supports Azure AD authentication, including Key Vault, without any credentials in your code.

 ## Design
+FHIR services in a Service Fabric cluster connect to their database in two ways: using a master key and using a resource token.
+The master key applies to the entire account, whereas resource tokens are generated using a master key, have a maximum duration of five hours, and can be scoped to collections, partitions, or even individual documents.
+FHIR service obtains a refresh resource token from the Account Routing Service.
+Since workspace-platform uses [**AAD Pod Identity**](https://docs.microsoft.com/en-us/azure/aks/use-azure-ad-pod-identity), we can now switch FHIR services to use Managed Identities to connect to their underlying data stores.
+Thus the setup entrypoint and refresh tokens will no longer be needed for FHIR service access to its database.

 Managed identities allow your application or service to automatically obtain an OAuth 2.0 token to authenticate to Azure resources, from an endpoint running locally on the virtual machine or service where your application is executed.
 There are two different types of managed identities in Azure: system-assigned identities, that you can enable directly on the Azure services that support it (a virtual machine or Azure App Service, for example) and user-assigned managed identities that are Azure resources created separately.
 To understand more about, [How managed identities for Azure resources work with Azure virtual machines](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/how-managed-identities-work-vm)

-In Azure Kubernetes Service, Managed Identities concept has been brought with [**AAD Pod Identity**](https://docs.microsoft.com/en-us/azure/aks/use-azure-ad-pod-identity).
+In Azure Kubernetes Service, Managed Identities concept has been brought with AAD Pod Identity.
 Azure Active Directory pod-managed identities uses Kubernetes primitives to associate managed identities for Azure resources and identities in Azure Active Directory (AAD) with pods.
 Administrators create identities and bindings as Kubernetes primitives that allow pods to access Azure resources that rely on AAD as an identity provider.

-### Azure SQL Database
-During the prototype phase we identified the following provisioning, configuration and code changes to connect a Fhir Service to its SQL Database using user-assigned managed identities.
+### Prototype Phase
+FHIR service is designed to support different data stores.
+For Gen1 offering Cosmos DB is used as the underlying persistent store, while for Gen2 is Azure SQL database.
+We based our prototype on Azure SQL Database.
+The goal was to identify what changes will be needed in Fhir Service to use Managed Identity and not Account Routing Service to access SQL Database.
+The following sections describe that.
+#### FHIR Service PAAS customizations in workspace-platform
+We created a [Fhir web project](https://microsofthealth.visualstudio.com/Health/_git/workspace-platform?version=GBpersonal/petyag/migration&path=/fhir/fhirservice).
+It is based on Fhir Service implementation in health-paas repo.
+We excluded settings and services like:
+  - Ifx and Shoebox Auditing
+  - Authentication and Authorization
+  - RBAC
+  - Telemetry
+  - Export
+  - Reindex

+We disabled all references to Account Rounting and Front End Services.
 #### Azure Resource Provisioning
+We implemented temporary bash and PS scripts to provision the following Azure resources:
 - User Managed Identity for the Fhir Service.
 - AKS managed identity - should have `Managed Identity Operator` and `Virtual Machine Contributor` roles on the resource group where the Fhir Service managed identity is created.
 - SQL - for the prototype, we used one of the dev SQL elastic pools.
-Other options are standalone Azure SQL Server, standalone Azure SQL Database, Elastic Pool, Hyperscale, SQL Server as a Kubernetes resource.
+Other options that we explored: standalone Azure SQL Server, standalone Azure SQL Database, SQL Server as a Kubernetes resource.
+We chose SQL Elastic Pool since both Dicom and Fhir use it in their current implementations.
 - Azure AD user account - to manage database access (such as grant managed identity access) from a service principal, we will need to set the AAD administrator account.
 We can only have one AAD administrator account per SQL server.
-We can adopt the same approach as described in this design [document](https://microsofthealth.visualstudio.com/Health/_git/health-paas?path=/doc/SQL%5Csql.md&_a=preview&anchor=provisioning-sql-server-and-elastic-pool), AAD security group.
+We adopted the same approach as described in this design [document](https://microsofthealth.visualstudio.com/Health/_git/health-paas?path=/doc/SQL%5Csql.md&_a=preview&anchor=provisioning-sql-server-and-elastic-pool), AAD security group.
 #### Azure SQL Database configuration
 - Enable Azure AD authentication for Azure SQL Server
 - Set Azure AD user/group as SQL Server Active Directory admin